Soresu/Others/Docs/HelloWorld.md

 ![alt text](https://raw.githubusercontent.com/Soresu/Others/master/Images/Docs/Hello_World/3_6.jpg "Step Omega")

 And of course you can add this project to the League Sharp too.
-But dont forget to enable the debug console in the options.
+But don't forget to enable the debug console in the options.

 ![alt text](https://raw.githubusercontent.com/Soresu/Others/master/Images/Docs/Hello_World/LS.jpg "Step LeaguesSharp")